How To Crochet A Wedding Umbrella

-- Using an exacto blade.
-Carefully cut the strings that tie the umbrella cover to the holes at the plastic area at the end of the wires.
+- Using an Exacto blade.
+Carefully cut the strings that tie the umbrella cover to the holes in the plastic area at the end of the wires.
 Do not cut off the plastic sections and try your best not to scuff up the plastic as it will be visible.

 - Finally, cut the cover free of the tip.
 The plastic is glued heavily and will not pop off to slide off the cover.

-Cut the strings fthat are holding the cover in position.
+Cut the strings that are holding the cover in position.
 Then cut the strings in the middle of the wire to remove the cover.
 Do this for all prongs.

 Then carefully cut the cover from the top of the umbrella.
 Then remove the cover completely.
 You will notice the cover doesn’t sit flat as the wedges are designed to have a bend when the umbrella is opened.

 Crochet a New Cover

 I used this Pineapple Symphony Pattern to create the cover for my umbrella.

 Here are a few tips: